-Petrussov was born in Rostov-on-Don.
-He took up photography as a hobby at 14, though after finishing his education, he worked as a bookkeeper at Prombank’s Rostov branch.
-He moved to Moscow at age 21 where he began photographing professionally for newspapers such as Trud, Metallist and Pravda.
-Among his Pravda assignments was a 1928-1930 photoshoot of the construction of the massive Magnitogorsk metallurgical plant in the Urals.
+Georgy Petrussov (1903-1971) was born in Rostov-on-Don and took up photography as a hobby at age 14.
+After several years of work as a bank bookkeeper in his hometown, he moved to Moscow to begin his career as a professional photojournalist.
+By 21, he was contributing to newspapers such as Trud, Metallist and Pravda.
+Among his assignments for Pravda was a 1928-1930 photoshoot of the construction of the massive Magnitogorsk metallurgical plant in the Urals.
 The People’s Commissar of Heavy Industry would award him a car for the Magnitogorsk project, as well as for his photographs of the Gorky Car Factory.

-In 1930 he began contributing to USSR in Construction, a publication dedicated to promoting advances in Soviet industry and culture.
+In 1930 Petrussov began contributing to USSR in Construction, a publication dedicated to promoting advances in Soviet industry and culture.
 Other avant-garde contributors included Alexander Rodchenko, Varvara Stepanova and El Lissitzky.
-Petrussov took many of the photographs in this publication from unusual perspectives and that he often documented scenes of industry and labor reveals his interest in Constructivist themes.
-In one photo taken around 1933 Petrussov even uses as a subject his good friend Alexander Rodchenko, a man remembered today as a leading figure among Constructivist photographers.
-A year later, he photographed among his most well-known works, the Dnepr Hydroelectric Dam construction project.
+Characteristic of the magazine’s goals, Petrussov often contributed heroic scenes of industry and labor.
+Among his photography projects was a 1934 story about the massive construction of the Dnepr Hydroelectric Dam.

 During World War II Petrussov served as a war photographer for Izvestia and the Soviet Information Bureau.
 He also published an album of photographs showing Berlin in the days immediately after peace was declared.